Rateable values and appeals

 The details of each premises, including a brief description and the rateable value, are held in what is called a local rating list.
 Where premises are partly domestic and partly non-domestic, the rateable value only relates to the non-domestic part because council tax will be payable on the domestic part.

 Rateable values are usually reviewed every five years - this is called a revaluation.
-A new revaluation is scheduled to take effect from 1 April 2023, based on market rents at 1 April 2021.
+A new revaluation takes effect from 1 April 2023, based on market rents at 1 April 2021.

 Details of the rateable value for your premises, and how it has been calculated, are shown on a summary valuation for the property.
 Find more information, including the current rateable value of a property in England or Wales and view the summary valuation on the Valuation Office Agency website.